Lotus 95T: Design

 The chassis of the 95T was praised by the editor of the AUTOCOURSE annual in 1984 as the best handling of the season during the annual's team by team review.
 The technical review of the 95T was particularly positive of the Lotus mechanical grip in slow corners, mentioning that it was equal, if not slightly better than the McLaren MP4/2.
-The AUTOCOURSE editor reported that the McLaren was more aerodynamically efficient and was better in fast corners, but netherless praised the leadership of Gerard Ducarogue's technical directorship in reiving Lotus in 1984 after a dismal (in terms of results) 1983 season.
+The AUTOCOURSE editor reported that the McLaren was more aerodynamically efficient and was better in fast corners, but netherless praised the leadership of Gerard Ducarouge's technical directorship in reviving Lotus in 1984 after a dismal (in terms of results) 1983 season.

 Season summary

 The car was driven by Elio de Angelis and Nigel Mansell, both of whom were consistently competitive in a season otherwise dominated by McLaren.
 De Angelis finished in the top five on eleven occasions, including four podium finishes; he also took pole position at the opening race in Brazil.
 With 34 points, he was third in the Drivers' Championship.